qburst/DevOps-Automations/terraform/aws/modules/eks/README.md

   - `eks-node-group.tf`: Defines the EKS node group resources, including the IAM role, policies, and the node group itself.
   - `eks.tf`: Configures the EKS cluster, including IAM roles and policies.
-  - `vpc.tf`: Defines the AWS Virtual Private Cloud (VPC) and its configuration.
-  - `subnets.tf`: Configures the subnets used by the EKS cluster.
-  - `igw.tf`: Sets up the AWS Internet Gateway.
-  - `nat.tf`: Configures the Network Address Translation (NAT) Gateway.
-  - `routes.tf`: Defines the routing tables for private and public subnets.
   - `variables.tf`: Declares input variables used throughout the module.
   - `outputs.tf`: Defines the output values of the module.
+  - `vpc.tf`:  Configures the VPC by calling the external VPC module and specifying input variables such as the CIDR blocks, subnets, availability zones,and NAT gateway settings.

 - **/home/rithin/Documents/Code/DevOps-OpenSource/DevOps-Automations/terraform/aws/examples/eks**: This directory contains example configurations that use the EKS module defined in the `modules/eks` directory.